Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Problem Formulation and Algorithms

 \subsection{Positive and Unlabeled Learning Selected Not At Random (PULSNAR) Algorithm}

 We propose a new PU learning algorithm (PULSNAR) to estimate the $\alpha$ in SNAR data, i.e., labeled positives are not selected completely at random.
-PULSNAR uses a divide-and-conquer strategy for the SNAR data.
-It converts a SNAR problem into several sub-problems using an unsupervised learning method (clustering), each of which better satisfies the SCAR assumption; then applies the PULSCAR algorithm to those sub-problems.
-The final alpha is computed by summing the alpha returned by the PULSCAR algorithm for each cluster.
+PULSNAR uses a divide-and-conquer strategy for the SNAR data to convert a SNAR problem into several sub-problems.
+It employs clustering techniques to divide SNAR positives into clusters, where each cluster predominantly contains one subtype of positives.
+Subsequently, it applies the PULSCAR algorithm to the positives from each cluster along with all unlabeled data to estimate the $\alpha$ for each subtype.
+The final $\alpha$ is computed by summing the $\alpha$ returned by the PULSCAR algorithm for each subtype of positives.

 Figure \ref{fig:PULSNAR_flowchart} visualizes the PULSNAR algorithm, and Algorithm \ref{alg:pulsnar} provides its pseudocode.